Pyomo/pyomo/doc/OnlineDocs/model_debugging/latex_printing.rst

 Pyomo models can be printed to a LaTeX compatible format using the ``pyomo.util.latex_printer`` function:

-.. py:function:: latex_printer(pyomoElement, filename=None, useAlignEnvironment=False, splitContinuousSets=False)
+.. py:function:: latex_printer(pyomo_component, latex_component_map=None, write_object=None, use_equation_environment=False, split_continuous_sets=False, use_short_descriptors=False, fontsize = None, paper_dimensions=None)

     Prints a pyomo element (Block, Model, Objective, Constraint, or Expression) to a LaTeX compatible string

-   :param pyomoElement: The pyomo element to be printed
+   :param pyomo_component: The Pyomo component to be printed
-   :type  pyomoElement: _BlockData or Model or Objective or Constraint or Expression
+   :type pyomo_component: _BlockData or Model or Objective or Constraint or Expression
-   :param filename: An optional filename where the latex will be saved
+   :param latex_component_map: A map keyed by Pyomo component, values become the latex representation in the printer
+   :type latex_component_map: pyomo.common.collections.component_map.ComponentMap
+   :param write_object: The object to print the latex string to.
+Can be an open file object, string I/O object, or a string for a filename to write to
-   :type  filename: str
+   :type write_object: io.TextIOWrapper or io.StringIO or str
-   :param useAlignEnvironment: If False, the equation/aligned construction is used to create a single LaTeX equation.
+   :param use_equation_environment: If False, the equation/aligned construction is used to create a single LaTeX equation.
 If True, then the align environment is used in LaTeX and each constraint and objective will be given an individual equation number
-   :type useAlignEnvironment: bool
+   :type use_equation_environment: bool
-   :param splitContinuousSets: If False, all sums will be done over 'index in set' or similar.
+   :param split_continuous_sets: If False, all sums will be done over 'index in set' or similar.
 If True, sums will be done over 'i=1' to 'N' or similar if the set is a continuous set
+   :type split_continuous_sets: bool
+   :param use_short_descriptors: If False, will print full 'minimize' and 'subject to' etc.  If true, uses 'min' and 's.t.' instead
-   :type splitContinuousSets: bool
+   :type use_short_descriptors: bool
+   :param fontsize: Sets the font size of the latex output when writing to a file.
+Can take in any of the latex font size keywords ['tiny', 'scriptsize', 'footnotesize', 'small', 'normalsize', 'large', 'Large', 'LARGE', 'huge', 'Huge'], or an integer referenced off of 'normalsize' (ex: small is -1, Large is +2)
+   :type fontsize: str or int
+   :param paper_dimensions: A dictionary that controls the paper margins and size.
+Keys are: [ 'height', 'width', 'margin_left', 'margin_right', 'margin_top', 'margin_bottom' ].
+Default is standard 8.5x11 with one inch margins.
+Values are in inches
+   :type paper_dimensions: dict

    :return: A LaTeX style string that represents the passed in pyomoElement
    :rtype: str

 .. note::